He just won the “European championships” of nature photography in Germany. Not bad for a professor who picked up the camera mostly for fun.

 Despite facing strong competition, a combination of the unique lights of Northern Norway and the exotic subjects really makes Audun Rikardsen stand out.

 “Getting awards is a great motivation, but this weekend I was actually kind of embarrassed.
-I’ll have to share the honors with Northern Norway, which is where I have lived all my life.
+I’ll have to share the honours with Northern Norway, which is where I have lived all my life.
 It’s definitively a part of the world that is quite unique”, Rikardsen says to Visit Norway.

 Actually, Rikardsen isn’t working as a photographer full time, but is a professor in arctic biology.
 But when he was documenting field work back in 2009, his childhood passion for photography was re-ignited.